SteveLauC/Notes/algorithm/algorithm-4th-edition/Ch2.md

    ![diagram](https://github.com/SteveLauC/pic/blob/main/photo_2022-08-06_19-54-56.jpg)

-   When `h` is a big value, we can move items in the array long distances thus making it easier for h-sort for smaller values of h.

    So the basic idea of shell sort is: first we have a relatively big `h`, then we h-sort this array, moving items long distances with few steps.
 Then we decrease `h`, thanks for our previous big `h`, our array is basicially ordered so that these small `h`-sort won't take too much time.
-When h turns out to be 1(i.e. plain insertion sort), our array is guaranteed to be totally in order.
+When h turns out to be 1 (i.e. plain insertion sort), our array is guaranteed to be totally in order.

    Why shell sort is fast:
    1. when h is big, the sub-array is very short(len: s.len()/h)